US-China relations are defined by rivalry but must include engagement, American ambassador says | Law-Order

 - United States

-The US-China relationship will be defined by strategic competition in the coming decades but must involve engagement when the interests of the two countries align, the US ambassador to China said on Friday, one month after President Joe Biden met with Chinese President Xi Jinping to stabilise the fraught relations.
+The US-China relationship will be defined by strategic competition in the coming decades but must involve engagement when the interests of the two countries align, the US ambassador to China has said, one month after President Joe Biden met with Chinese President Xi Jinping to stabilize the fraught relations.

-"I think we are systematic rivals, if you think about our national security and economic and political interests around the world,'' Burns said at the Brookings Institution, a Washington-based think tank.
+“I think we are systematic rivals if you think about our national security and economic and political interests around the world,'' Burns said on Friday at the Brookings Institution, a Washington-based think tank.

 Last month, Biden met with Xi in Woodside, California, on the sidelines of the Asia-Pacific Economic Cooperation summit.
 The two leaders vowed to stabilize relations and agreed to combat illegal fentanyl and reestablish military communications.